iCloud: Add an email attachment in Mail on iCloud.com

 If your attachments are too large to send in email, iCloud Mail asks if you want to deliver the attachments using Mail Drop.
 If you agree and Mail Drop is turned on, the attachments are uploaded to iCloud.

 To attach more files, repeat steps 1 and 2.

 You can also simply drag files into your message.
 If you use Internet Explorer 9, drag and drop requires an add-on and Mail Drop isn’t supported.
-See the Apple Support article Windows browser plug-ins, extensions, and add-ons.
+See the Apple Support article About iCloud add-ons, extensions, and plug-ins for Windows browsers.

 Remove an attachment

 In Mail on iCloud.com, in the message window, hold the pointer above the attachment, then click the Remove icon next to the attachment’s filename.